 Are Egg Cups Healthy?

 Made with eggs, milk, cheese, and your choice of add-ins, egg cups are a good source of protein and healthy fats which will keep everyone full, longer.

-I usually bake a batch over the weekend, pack them into lunch containers for the kids and I to enjoy through the week.
+I usually bake a batch over the weekend and pack them into lunch containers for the kids and me to enjoy through the week.
 Since you can mix up the flavors, we never get tired of having egg cups.